Exploring Non--commutativity as a Perturbation in the Schwarzschild Black Hole: Quasinormal Modes, Scattering, and Shadows: Non--commutative Null geodesics, Photonic radius and Shadows

 \section{Non--commutative Null geodesics, Photonic radius and Shadows}

-Another important aspects that worth to be investigate, are the shadows and gravitational lensing in the vicinity of black hole \cite{zeng2022shadows,HAMIL2023101293,anacleto2023absorption,yan2023shadows}.
-They take lots of attention specially after the pictures of $M87$ was taken by EHT in 2019 \cite{ball2019first,gralla2021can,akiyama2019first}.
+Another important aspects that worth to be investigating, are the shadows and gravitational lensing in the vicinity of black hole \cite{zeng2022shadows,anacleto2023absorption,yan2023shadows}.
 For examination of the black hole shadow radius and null geodesics, similarly what was used in Ref. \cite{batic2015light}, let us consider our diagonal metric, with $g_{ij}^{NC} $ parameters, in the general following form

 By applying this form of our metric to the Lagrangian $ L(x,\dot x) = \frac{1}{2}({g_{\mu \nu }}{{\dot x}^\mu }{{\dot x}^\nu }) $, it becomes

 Now, we assume the geodesics in the equatorial plane $\theta = \frac{\pi }{2}$ which results in $\dot \theta = 0$ and $ {\mathop{\rm sin}\nolimits} \theta = 1$.
 By writing the Euler--Lagrange equation for $t$ and $\phi$,